My commitment is to your personal growth and empowerment.

 USA disclaimer and clarification

 I am a registered psychotherapist, but this does not extend to practice in the USA.
 When I am in the US, and/or practice with clients in the US, I do not use the terms 'therapy', 'psychotherapy', or 'counselling' to describe my work or claim that as what I offer, as these words are reserved for those who are licensed in such terms.
-In that jurisdiction, I describe my work as 'Life coaching', ''Gestalt consultations' and 'Authentic facilitation'.
+In this jurisdiction, I describe my work as 'Life coaching', 'Gestalt consultations' and 'Authentic facilitation'.

 I write notes as I go.
 These notes not evaluative, just descriptive.
 All records are confidential with the provisos below, and are always open for clients to view their own file.

 I am committed both personally and professionally to confidentiality: I respect your right to privacy.
 This is balanced by the rights of others and society in general.
 There are limits to confidentiality and certain situations where information must be disclosed by law.
 This includes: